 Deep fryers have three main types of fry pot styles: tube-type, open-pot, and flat-bottom.
 The difference between them is the use of the “sediment zone”.
 It is located at the bottom of the fryer, where the bits of food that break of during the frying process collect.
 In that area, oil temperatures are lower, to prevent the food bots from overcooking and thus damaging the oil’s flavor.

 Tube-type fryers are suitable when heavy frying is involved, and they have wider sediment zones with a tube system.
 Although they can be difficult to clean, the wide sediment zone comes with an advantage.
 It allows a bigger volume of particles to settle at the fryer’s bottom, meaning the tube doesn’t require frequent cleaning.
 This may be great for your restaurant, especially if the employees are not trained to clean the appliances all the time.
 They can do it less frequently.

 Flat-bottom fryers are basically an extension of the open-pot ones, except they don’t have a sediment zone.
-Most of the times, they are used for dough, or foods such as tempura and tortilla chips, because they float at the top of the oil and don’t collect sediments.
-They are not the best when it comes to high volume cooking, and they are harder to clean as well.
+Most of the time, they are used for dough or foods such as tempura and tortilla chips, because they float at the top of the oil and don’t collect sediments.
+They are not the best when it comes to high-volume cooking, and they are harder to clean as well.
 However, for certain items, this type of fryer may be the best bulk-frying option available.

 Deep fryers work on either electricity or gas, depending on the model you want.
 Electric-powered fryers have burners encased in tubes that are lodged within the fry pot.
 At the same time, gas-powered fryers use burners, sometimes even external ones.